Category Archives: Uncategorized

 CREATING PERSONAL AND INDUSTRIAL GOODS

 Most goods start with a recognized need for creation of some material object (we are not primarily concerned with soft or intellectual goods except if they have a medium of substance, such as a book).
 Some of those needs satisfy a real human need that cannot be denied.
 Some satisfy some soft or imagined need that could be dispensed with.
 Some are purely dispensable and don’t add to human life at all.
 We would arguably be better off without them.
+Here’s an article about what is NOT Zero Waste but greenwashing.
+Note how all of the effort is on the USER, none is on the MANUFACTURER.
+Exactly how the manufacturer wants it to be.
+And a waste of effort but the users beating their chests about their zero waste efforts seem to have no clue.

 AN EXAMPLE A GLASS BOTTLE